Long time confinement of multiple concentrated vortices: Introduction

 The question of whether this implies convergence to the point vortex system on the timescale $T$ is more difficult.
 It is certainly true that the convergence of the velocity in \eqref{thmb3} implies convergence on a timescale of $O(|\log\eps|)$ by standard ODE arguments, but without further assumptions on the configuration of the point vortices, it is possible that the error in the ODE system grows exponentially, suggesting that any algebraic bound on the difference of the velocities is not sufficient for convergence on longer time-scales.
 Using a different way of assigning the vortices a point $X_i$, Donati \cite{donati2024construction} also produced an example where confinement holds, but convergence to the point vortex system does indeed fail on algebraic timescales.

-In particular, as a consequence of this issue, it is in general not clear whether the condition \eqref{A7} is implied by a condition on the initial data, however for positive intensities $a_i$, this can be ensured by the following variant of the theorem.
+In particular, as a consequence of this issue, it is in general not clear whether the condition \eqref{A7} is implied by a condition on the initial data on the full timescale $T$, however one can easily show with a bootstrap argument that if the analogue of \eqref{A7} holds for the solution to the genuine point vortex system, then \eqref{A7} must also hold for the $X_i$ on a time-scale of order $|\log\eps|$.